I don’t often admit this, but I was a picky eater as a child and young adult. For some reason, I did not like soup (I think it was the texture?).

 - Cut butternut squash length wise and remove the seeds.
 Drizzle each half with olive oil.
 Place the squash flesh side down and roast in the oven for 40 minutes.

-- If using a blender, as I did, place the squash, onion, garlic, vegetable broth, nutmeg, salt and pepper in the blender and puree until smooth.
+- If using a blender, as I did, place the squash, onion, pepper, garlic, vegetable broth, nutmeg, salt and pepper in the blender and puree until smooth.
 Lastly, add the heavy cream and blend until evenly incorporated.

 - Transfer the soup into a pot and heat thru.